 After breakfast take a morning hike into the national park to see old lava flows and enjoy the unique flora.

-After the hike goodbye to Arenal Volcano and head across Lake Arenal in your way to to the Monteverde Cloudforest Reserve, one of the richest and most diverse tropical cloud forests on the continent.
+After the hike say goodbye to Arenal Volcano and head across Lake Arenal on your way to the Monteverde Cloudforest Reserve, one of the richest and most diverse tropical cloud forests on the continent.
 Founded in 1972, the Reserve encompasses six different ecological life zones and protects more than 100 mammal species, 400 bird species, and upwards of 1,500 plant species.
-In your explorations keep watch for one of the area's most famed residents, the Resplendant Quetzal.
+In your explorations keep watch for one of the area's most famed residents, the resplendant quetzal.

 Get ready for Day 5, as you explore the tree canopy high above the ground by zipline, and try the famous Tarzan Swing drop!
 For the less adventurous, there's a nearby sky walk suspended in the canopy that's great for birding and learning more about the local ecology (please let us know ahead of time if you prefer this option).
 This afternoon hike through the reserve, viewing the misty forest with its dense vegetation and majestic trees.

-This morning you'll make the 4-5 hour drive to Quepos where you'll stay in a hotel near Manuel Antonio.
+This morning make the 4-5 hour drive to Quepos where you stay in a hotel near Manuel Antonio.
 In the afternoon, spend time exploring the popular Manuel Antonio National Park.
-Tonight you'll say good-bye to your guide this evening.
+Say good-bye to your guide this evening.

-Up early to hit the Savegre River for some the Class II-III whitewater (or try class III on the Naranjo during green season).
+Get up early to hit the Savegre River for some Class II-III whitewater (or try class III on the Naranjo during green season).
 Plunge through jungle clad gorges and float past cascading waterfalls.
 Along the way enjoy the variety of bird life such as egrets, osprey, kingfishers, cormorants, parrots and more.
 Return to Quepos for the evening.